What to do in Vang Vieng: 3 essential experiences

 2. Visit to the caves of Vang Vieng

-Only in one cave, the Khan Cave, we were accompanied by a “guide” because we could not even find the entrance.
-That “guide” was none other than the same person who sold the ticket.
-In the end, we were lucky that he came as that cave was a maze.
-There were stretches where you had to go on all fours or just lie down.
-One piece of advice: don’t go if you’re claustrophobic or panicked about spiders.
+• Tham Khan Cave: Our favorite cave.
+A “guide” joined us because we couldn’t even find the entrance.
+That “guide” turned out to be the same person who sold the tickets.
+In the end, we were lucky they came along, as this cave was a labyrinth.
+There were sections where you had to crawl or lie completely flat.

 Laos - Buda in a cave